 the race track and a Chinese/Western buffet dinner and drinks.

 You get to watch the races from the Members' Boxes, and you have access to the betting halls.

 They will also bring you around in between races for a close look at the paddock and a tour of the winning post.

-This is a very fun option where you join other fellow visitors and everyone learns together in a very lively atmosphere how the betting process works, to place a few bets (you get a HK 30 voucher to get you stated!) and whether you win or lose is a super fun and enjoyable evening out.
+to place a few bets (you get a HK 30 voucher to get you stated!) and whether you win or lose is a super fun and enjoyable evening out.

 Dress for the Members' areas is smart casual.
 Although this isn't Ascot, please note that there is no denim, shorts, sneakers or flip-flops allowed.